EventRegistry/event-registry-node-js/README.md

 });
 ```

-Alternative approach using the new ES6 `async/await` pattern.
+Alternative approach in Typescript using the new ES6 `async/await` pattern.

 ``` typescript
 import {EventRegistry, QueryArticlesIter} from "eventregistry";